akhileshraut/Customer-Complaint-Tracking/README.md

 # Customer Complaint Tracking

+# Overview -

+This report provides a comprehensive view of consumer complaints by analyzing their status ("Open" or "Closed") and visualizing weekly trends.
+The primary goals are to measure key performance indicators (KPIs) related to complaint resolutions, offer insights into weekly complaint volumes, and highlight potential overdue cases.
+Through enhanced visibility and clear tracking mechanisms, this report aims to support the Compliance team in maintaining responsive service to consumer complaints.

 # Objective  -

 Develop a Business Intelligence report to track and manage consumer complaints received by the Compliance Department at Bank of America.
 This report aids the team in monitoring complaint statuses and visualizing complaint trends, ensuring timely responses and minimizing overdue cases.